dschreiter/reactdogs/README.md

-# Connect to an API, show some data nothing ground breaking
+# Connect to an API, show some data via React.